jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 **Book I—A New Identity:** This foundational work introduces a "technological identity"—the idea that we humans are best understood through the tools and technologies we use to house ourselves, earn a living, and in general interact with the world.
 While we have names for our nationality, ethnicity, or politics, we lack consciousness for our technological nature.

-Consider someone labeled "Californian, female, hispanic, college graduate, progressive, regional manager"—yet none of these captures what matters most to her: it is 2011, high-speed internet is finally widespread and she sells DVDs for a living.
+Consider someone labeled "Californian, female, Hispanic, college graduate, progressive, regional manager"—yet none of these captures what matters most to her: it is 2011, high-speed internet is finally widespread and she sells DVDs for a living.
 Today, we have no name for this identity that determines her bleak future.
 This is but one example why, from stone tools to smartphones, our technological choices not only shape what we can do, but who we should see in the mirror.

 **Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate technology from any constraints.
 Today, we often reject useful tools simply because of their political or cultural associations—renewable energy is labeled "green," diesel trucks "red blooded American".
 These artificial divisions prevent us from combining technologies in optimal ways.

-This new political philosophy teaches how to evaluate tools based purely on their effectiveness in solving our real-life problems, from the cost of home heating to increased storm activity.
-Since we are a self-aware technological species, and evolution demands lifeforms use any efficient adaptation, Mixed Ideological Politics prevents any ideology from blinding us to any worthy technology.
+Mixed Ideological Politics teaches how to evaluate tools based purely on their effectiveness in solving our real-life problems, from the cost of home heating to increased storm activity.
+Since we are a self-aware technological species, and evolution demands lifeforms use any efficient adaptation, this new political philosophy prevents any ideology from blinding us to any worthy technology.

 **Book III—Bumblebee Economics:** Once we combine technological self-awareness with ideology-free tool selection, we can create an economy as adaptive as life itself.
 Nature shows us the way.
 Her diverse biological species create collaborative ecosystems through simple rules of interaction.
 Bumblebee Economics applies this wisdom to our technological world.
 While we already develop some open and interoperable technologies, we need an economic philosophy that accelerates their use to create a freely evolving technological ecosystem.

 Imagine the ease of Apple ecosystem of products applied to our economy; medical records flowing seamlessly between doctor's office, pharmacy, and your phone—not through centralized control, but through independent yet standardized programs that are free to change independent of each other.
 Like bees and flowers co-evolving naturally, this framework enables technologies to evolve, and their users to thrive, through effortless interactions with one another.

 **understand yourself → learn to use different tools → work effectively with others**